iotaledger/iri-rfcs/README.md

 # Contributions, license, copyright

-This bee network library is licensed under Apache License, Version 2.0, ([LICENSE-APACHE] or http://www.apache.org/licenses/LICENSE-2.0).
+This IRI network library is licensed under Apache License, Version 2.0, ([LICENSE-APACHE] or http://www.apache.org/licenses/LICENSE-2.0).
 Any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any